Graduate Schools

-Post-baccalaureate education is almost compulsory for anyone who wishes to be involved in biology as a career.
-With advanced degrees, individuals may seek employment as field biologists, resource technicians, laboratory researchers, and educators.
-For further assistance in selecting specific career options, contact UNC Asheville’s Career Center and talk to your departmental advisor.
+UNC Asheville has an extremely strong track-record of steering graduates into some of the most prestigious graduate schools in the country.
+With advanced graduate degrees, individuals may seek employment as field biologists, resource technicians, laboratory researchers, and educators.
+For further assistance in selecting specific career options, contact UNC Asheville’s Career Center and talk to your departmental advisor!

 Choosing a Program

 One of the most difficult issues is determining which graduate program and school is most appropriate for you.
 By the end of your junior year you should have a grasp of the major subdisciplines in biology and should begin narrowing your choice down with respect to subdiscipline (e.g., ecology versus cell biology) and organismal group (e.g., plants versus animals versus microbes).
-See this link for careers in biology.
 Hopefully at this time you will have narrowed your primary interests to the point where you can begin exploring specific programs at universities (e.g., primatology, microbial genetics, plant systematics, aquatic ecology, animal physiology, wildlife ecology, immunology, cell biology, cancer research).

 Acceptance